EricHe56/iris_rest_api/README.md

             - go run  app.go apiRoutes.go dev

 ### Explanation:
-1. The configuration file is in the conf directory: port, cross domain, mongo, redis, etc.
+1. Automatically create the interface document in _apiDoc.html (generated during the build process)
-2. Database-related structures can be placed in model / db_struct.go, and structures used only for interfaces are placed in model / api_struct
+2. The configuration file is in the conf directory: port, cross domain, mongo, redis, etc.
-3. Unit tests can be written in app_test.go (with examples) and run: go test -count = 1
+3. Database-related structures can be placed in model / db_struct.go, and structures used only for interfaces are placed in model / api_struct
-4. Support yaag document generation, replace BuildApiDoc in init / global.go with true before running tests, and then run the program (you need to add dev parameters to generate, in order to prevent the production environment from being executed)
+4. Unit tests can be written in app_test.go (with examples) and run: go test -count = 1
-The generated files are apiDoc.html and apiDoc.html.json.
-Will include the interfaces accessed during the test and send and receive data.
+5. At the same time support yaag document generation, before running test, change BuildApiDoc in init / global.go to true, and then run the program (you need to add dev parameters to generate, in order to prevent the production environment from being executed)

-The function of generating interface documentation will be added later when creating routing code.
+   - The generated files are apiDoc.html and apiDoc.html.json.
+It will contain the interfaces accessed during the test and send and receive data.